 Monitor interface: Normally, the graphics card has one or more connectors to accept the monitor cable.
 There are different types of standard cable for monitors, such as VGA, HDMI, and DVI.
 Among them, VGA is of the oldest standard; it belongs to the era back to the 1980s and supporting basic graphics with a simple resolution of 640 by 480 pixels and ranged up to 256 colors.
 At present, high-definition televisions and monitors use the HDMI connector mostly.
 Again, computer monitors have also the DVI connector currently, which supports digital video with high resolutions up to 1,920 by 1,080 pixels.

 Power Needed to Operate The Graphics Card

 Frankly speaking, the graphics card is the biggest electricity user normally in a computer.
-As the power of processing of the video cards has increased, their demand for electrical power has also simultaneously.
+As the power of processing of video cards has increased, their demand for electrical power has also simultaneously.
 The present high-performance graphics cards likely to consume a great amount of power normally ranged from 150 to 280 watts.
 For example, the average power that’s needed for the GeForce GTX TITAN is 250 Watts.
-As CPU and power supply makers have recently moved to higher efficiency and have continued to move, demands of the power of GPUs have continued to rise as well, thus the power consumption of current world’s graphics cards has increased a lot.
+As CPU and power supply makers have recently moved to higher efficiency and have continued to move, demands of the power of GPUs have continued to rise as well, thus the power consumption of the current world’s graphics cards has increased a lot.
 In fact, it can be said that a powerful graphics card under its full load requires equal power as the rest of the components of a PC system combined.

 Computers that have multiple video cards might be needed power supplies in the range 1000–1500 Watts.
-Providing adequate cooling and heat extraction becomes a major design consideration for the computers with two or multiple video cards.
+Providing adequate cooling and heat extraction becomes a major design consideration for computers with two or multiple video cards.

 You should remember it in your mind that a stable power source is very important to avoid full-load crashes of the operating system and to run your computer smoothly.